Early mortars were produced by calcining limestone in a kiln and slaking it for long periods of time in water, creating lime putty.

-This was necessary to enhance the workability and the soundness of the mortar.
+This was necessary to enhance the workability and soundness of the mortar.
 Locally available sand was added to the slaked lime putty to create lime mortar.
 These mortars were used to construct masonry walls containing brick, block or stone.
 The lime in these mortars absorbed carbon dioxide from the air to convert it back to its original chemical form (limestone).
-This process was slow and further inhibited in underwater applications.
+However, his process was slow and further inhibited in underwater applications.

 To increase the speed of construction, pozzollans such as brick dust and volcanic ash were added to lime.
 Natural cements and hydraulic lime products were produced by calcining limestone high in silica content or with clay.
-These products would develop strength without the addition of pozzollans and would set under water.
+These products would develop strength without the addition of pozzollans and also would set under water.

 There are several types of hydrated lime products defined for masonry applications in the ASTM standard C207 (Standard Specification for Hydrated Lime for Masonry Purposes).